 A young fighter named Kham must go to Australia to retrieve his stolen elephant.
 With the help of a Thai-born Australian detective, Kham must take on all comers, including a gang led by an evil woman and her two deadly bodyguards.

 Ong Bak 3 picks up where Ong Bak 2 had left off.
 Tien is captured and almost beaten to death before he is saved and brought back to the Kana Khone villagers.
 There he is taught meditation ...
 See full summary »

 When the owner of a major elephant camp is murdered, Kham finds himself the number one suspect and on the run from both the police and the deceased's vengeful twin nieces.
 But luck is on ...
 See full summary »

 Booting lives in a small and peaceful village.
-One day a sacred Buddha statuette called Ong Bak is stolen from the village by a immoral businessman who sells it for exorbitant profits.
-It soon becomes the task of a young man, Boonting (Phanom Yeeram), to track the thief down to Bangkok voluntarily and reclaim the religious treasure.
+One day a sacred Buddha statuette called Ong Bak is stolen from the village by an immoral businessman.
+It soon becomes the task of a voluntary young man, Boonting (Phanom Yeeram), to track down the thief in Bangkok and reclaim the religious treasure.
 Along the way, Boonting uses his astonishing athleticism and traditional Muay Thai skills to combat his adversaries.
 Written by

 Was this review helpful to you?